-A writer, theorist, and historian with work in film and visual culture.
+A writer, theorist, and historian with work in film, media, visual and popular culture.
 The author or editor of eighteen books, Ian also has extensive experience of working with corporate sponsors, local and national governments, film commissions and schools; curating film festivals, cultural programmes, museum exhibitions, and international conferences.

-Ian Conrich is Honorary Fellow, School for Cultural and Social Anthropology, University of Vienna, leading masters classes in visual and material culture.
+Ian Conrich is a Professorial Fellow at the University of Vienna, leading masters classes in visual and material culture.
 Previously, he was Professor of Film and Visual Culture at the University of Derby and Associate Professor and Associate Head of School: Research, at the University of South Australia.
 Chair of the New Zealand Studies Association since 1997, he was the founder and Director of the Centre for New Zealand Studies, Birkbeck, University of London, and in 2008 he was named Air New Zealand New Zealander of the Year in the UK.
 The Times Higher Education has described him as "the driving force behind New Zealand Studies in the UK".
 Ian has been a guest speaker at Harvard University, University of California Berkley, and the Universities of Auckland and Hawai'i.
 He was the 2005 MacGeorge Visiting Scholar at the University of Melbourne, 2005-6 was a Visiting Scholar at Oxford University in the Institute of Social and Cultural Anthropology, and 2001 a Visiting Scholar at the University of Waikato.